IanFinlayson/exploring-cs/chapter02.md

 [^1]: Having the first program print this message is something of a silly
     tradition in computer science.
-It dates back at least to the 1978 book \"The C Programming Language\".
+It dates back at least to the 1978 book "The C Programming Language".

-[^2]: I used to insist this symbol be called a \"pound\" or \"hash\"
+[^2]: I used to insist this symbol be called a "pound" or "hash"
-    symbol, and become annoyed when it was called a \"hashtag\", but I\'ve accepted it.
+    symbol, and become annoyed when it was called a "hashtag", but I've accepted it.
 You can say that Python comments begin with hashtags.